Point, Mississippi

 Point is an unincorporated community in Lauderdale County, Mississippi, United States.
 Its ZIP code is 39323.

 History

 Initially established sometime prior to 1891 as a flagstop and freight station on the Illinois Central Railroad, the community was known as Lacey until September 1895, when a post office was established at the place by Samuel H. Wilson.
 The community had a depot, water tank, post office, house track, school, and a siding track.
 The population was 27 in 1900.
-The post office was abolished in March of 1907.
+The post office was abolished in March 1907.